 If you do receive a Notice to Appear, but have not been given a preliminary brief before your first court date, a copy must be given to you at the first court hearing.
 You can get your copy from the prosecutors on the day.
 The duty lawyers at court may be able to read the brief and advise you.
 To make sure there is time to deal with all of this on your court day, it’s a good idea to arrive early.
 The police prosecutors at most courts open their offices at 9.30 am.

-If you decide to plead guilty, you can expect the following to occur during your hearing in a Magistrates’ Court:
+If you decide to plead guilty, expect the following to occur during your hearing in a Magistrates’ Court:

 1 After your name is called, the court clerk will direct you to come to the front of the court.